MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscgetproviderinfo32.md

-<b>WSCGetProviderInfo32</b> is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscgetproviderinfo">WSCGetProviderInfo</a>.
+**WSCGetProviderInfo32** is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscgetproviderinfo">WSCGetProviderInfo</a>.
 On a 64-bit computer, all calls not specifically 32-bit (for example, all functions that do not end in "32") operate on the native 64-bit catalog.
 Processes that execute on a 64-bit computer must use the specific 32-bit function calls to operate on a strictly 32-bit catalog and preserve compatibility.
 The definitions and semantics of the specific 32-bit calls are the same as their native counterparts.

-<b>WSCGetProviderInfo32</b> is used to retrieve information class data for a protocol entry on a 32-bit layered service provider.
-When the <i>InfoType</i> parameter is set to <b>ProviderInfoLspCategories</b>, on success <b>WSCGetProviderInfo32</b> returns with the <i>Info</i> parameter set with appropriate LSP category flags implemented by 32-bit LSP.
+**WSCGetProviderInfo32** is used to retrieve information class data for a protocol entry on a 32-bit layered service provider.
+When the <i>InfoType</i> parameter is set to **ProviderInfoLspCategories**, on success **WSCGetProviderInfo32** returns with the <i>Info</i> parameter set with appropriate LSP category flags implemented by 32-bit LSP.

 Winsock 2 accommodates layered protocols.
 A layered protocol is one that implements only higher level communications functions, while relying on an underlying transport stack for the actual exchange of data with a remote endpoint.
 An example of a layered protocol or layered service provider would be a security layer that adds protocol to the connection establishment process in order to perform authentication and to establish a mutually agreed upon encryption scheme.
 Such a security protocol would generally require the services of an underlying reliable transport protocol such as TCP or SPX.
 The term base protocol refers to a protocol such as TCP or SPX which is capable of performing data communications with a remote endpoint.
 The term layered protocol is used to describe a protocol that cannot stand alone.
 A protocol chain would then be defined as one or more layered protocols strung together and anchored by a base protocol.
-A base protocol has the <b>ChainLen</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/ns-winsock2-wsaprotocol_infoa">WSAPROTOCOL_INFO</a> structure set to  <b>BASE_PROTOCOL</b> which is defined to be 1.
-A layered protocol has the <b>ChainLen</b> member of the <b>WSAPROTOCOL_INFO</b> structure set to <b>LAYERED_PROTOCOL</b> which is defined to be zero.
-A protocol chain has the <b>ChainLen</b> member of the <b>WSAPROTOCOL_INFO</b> structure set to greater than 1.
+A base protocol has the **ChainLen** member of the [WSAProtocol_Info](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/ns-winsock2-wsaprotocol_infoa) structure set to  **BASE_PROTOCOL** which is defined to be 1.
+A layered protocol has the **ChainLen** member of the **WSAPROTOCOL_INFO** structure set to **LAYERED_PROTOCOL** which is defined to be zero.
+A protocol chain has the **ChainLen** member of the **WSAPROTOCOL_INFO** structure set to greater than 1.

 During LSP initialization, the LSP must provide pointers to a number of Winsock SPI functions.
 These functions will be called during normal processing by the layer directly above the LSP (either another LSP or Ws2_32.DLL).